jwnmulder/dbus2mqtt/docs/flows/flow_triggers.md

 ### mqtt_message

 Listens for MQTT message on the configured topic.
-The message payload is expected to be JSON formatted
+The message payload is expected to be JSON formatted.

 | key | description  |
 |------|-------------|